markkampe/loadgen/Tests/README.txt

     PROBABLY EASY BUT UNIMPORTANT
 	--halt		... obvious from the output
-	--onceonly	... obvious from the output

     UNSURE HOW TO TEST, MAYBE SOMEDAY
-	--rewrite	... it should be obvious from the output --direct	... it should be obvious from the performance results --synchronous 	... it should be obvious form the performance results --random	... it should be obvious from the performance results target directory access
+    	--direct	... it should be obvious from the performance results --synchronous 	... it should be obvious form the performance results target directory access
 	source directory access
 	input file open errors